rafael-santiago/cherry/doc/README.md

 Congrats, now your ``Cherry`` tree has branches! :) Cut off one branch from it is pretty simple, just comment it.
 In the sample case above as effect a room will stop being created.

-## Opening your first chatroom
+## Opening your first chat room

 I know is rather confuse read this kind of descriptions without any concrete example.
-From now on we will compose each document necessary to create a chatroom.
+From now on we will compose each document necessary to create a chat room.

 On ``Cherry`` there are 3 kinds of documents (HTML documents):

 1. The join form (where the user chooses his nickname and color for it).
-2. The chatroom (with 3 parts: top, body and banner).
+2. The chat room (with 3 parts: top, body and banner).
 3. The post-exit ``HTML`` document.

-### Adding the chatroom brief support to your server
+### Adding the chat room brief support to your server

 ### Adding user find support to your server